 NHS Resolution are responsible for administering a new scheme for liabilities related to the Coronavirus pandemic called the Coronavirus Temporary Indemnity Scheme (CTIS).
 This is in addition to the existing Clinical Negligence Scheme for Coronavirus (CNSC) which was introduced in April 2020.

-CTIS manages indemnity arrangements for activities carried out in response to the pandemic which are not covered by our other schemes, such as parts of Designated Settings Indemnity Support for care homes.
-This is designed to manage the safe transfer of people who are being discharged from hospitals to care homes and who are infectious with Covid-19.
-The cover, following a recent extension, will run up to 31 March 2022 and will address gaps in insurance for care homes assured by the Care Quality Commission (CQC) as designated settings.
-Designated Settings Indemnity Support will be kept under review throughout this period.
+CTIS manages indemnity arrangements for activities carried out in response to the pandemic not covered by our other schemes, such as parts of Designated Settings Indemnity Support, which covered the safe transfer of people being discharged from hospitals into care homes operating as designated settings and who were infectious with Covid-19.
+The cover, which was introduced in January 2020 and ran up to 31 March 2022, addressed gaps in insurance for these settings.

 We have published some frequently asked questions about the Designated Settings Indemnity Support here.